Pan African Festival of Oregon

-Oregon’s second-annual festival celebrates the presence, resilience, strength, and influence of Pan Africans (Africans, Caribbean and African Americans) in Oregon.
+Oregon’s annual Pan African Festival celebrates the presence, resilience, strength, and influence of Pan Africans (Africans, Caribbean and African Americans) in Oregon.
 We believe the festival is a cultural vehicle to galvanize, mobilize and empower Diaspora Africans in Oregon.
 It is a springboard to community capacity building, to increase understanding within and between communities and to stimulate dialogue and increase awareness and sensitivity.
 This vision is captured in our theme of: Experience The Culture.

-Beyond the day of the festival itself, we will also engage in a variety of community development dialogues and events year-round with local community-based organizations to help inspire Diaspora African finding lasting solutions for sustainable future.
+Beyond the day of the festival itself, we also engage in a variety of community development dialogues and events year-round with local community-based organizations to help inspire Diaspora African finding lasting solutions for sustainable future.

 Our core purposes: